 What you need to know to protect your SNAP benefits

-On September 1, the federal government implemented new rules about how long certain SNAP (also known as food stamps) recipients can receive benefits.
-The PA State government estimated that 64% of SNAP participants subject to new work requirements would lose their benefits.
-That includes people who are still eligible for SNAP because they are exempt from or complying with the new rules, but who could lose benefits due to errors or paperwork barriers.
+On September 1, the federal government implemented new rules about who can receive SNAP (also known as food stamps) and for how long.
+The PA State government estimated that of the 77,000 Philadelphia SNAP participants subject to the new time limits, 45,000 could lose their benefits.
+That includes people who are still eligible for SNAP because they are exempt from or following the new work requirements, but who could lose benefits due to errors or paperwork barriers.

-If the new rules apply to you, you may lose your SNAP benefits by January 2025!
-This post explains recent changes to SNAP and what you need to do to protect your benefits moving forward.
+If the new rules apply to you, you may already be at risk of losing your SNAP benefits or have been affected by the changes.
+This post explains the most recent SNAP updates and what steps you should take to protect your benefits moving forward.

 Remember, the City of Philadelphia’s Food and Meal Finder is an excellent resource to learn where you can pick up free food and groceries, get ready-to-eat meals, and access social services.